aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/save-images-worker-threads/_index.md

 }
 ```

-## Step 3: Utilize SaveImageWorker
+### Step 3: Utilize `SaveImageWorker` in Your Application

-In your main application, create an instance of `SaveImageWorker` and utilize it to save images with worker threads:
+In your main application, create an instance of `SaveImageWorker` and call `ThreadProc` to perform the save operation on a background thread.

 ```java
 public class MainApplication {